haons211/Vault/2 - Source Material/Others/Unity Slide Course.md

      - Scence Switching : SceneManager.
 LoadScene()
 ##### Scene Lighting and Camera Setup
 - Three main types are point , spot , directional.
      -  Point : like a light bulb in the world .
 The light is brighter up close .
 You can you them để mô phỏng 1 vụ nổ
+     -  Spot : Ánh đèn, đèn rọi .
+Tất cả các tia sáng từ
 # References